TanmoyDatta/TanmoyDatta/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=tanmoydatta&" alt="tanmoydatta" /></p>
 <br>
 I can efficiently contribute my skills and abilities to the organization’s growth and build my professional career.
 Love to learn new topics and desire to implement those in the real world from the book.
-In order to make the world a better place, I strive to be a person of value to my family and society.
+To make the world a better place, I strive to be a person of value to my family and society.